r5atom/Saturday-Datascience/results/README.md

 ![F9](./linear_regression_log_price_young.png)
 _Figure 9. as figure 8, but ignoring older cars by focussing on cars younger than 25 years._

 Figure 9 shows the result of a fit with partial data.
 This model predicts a steeper depreciation.
 Every 3.5 years (1266 days, Mar.
-2019) the predicted bids reduced by a factor 2.
-The predicted bids for a new car is EUR 24k (10^4.38, Mar.
+2019) the predicted bids are divided by two and new cars are EUR 24k (10^4.38, Mar.
 2019).
 The performance of this model is reasonable with R^2 = 0.6, also cv shows the model generalizes well (std. dev < 0.1).

 ## How are we doing?